Dustin Hoffman: 1960–1966: Early theatre roles

-Hoffman then studied at Actors Studio and became a dedicated method actor.
-In 1960 Hoffman was cast in a role in an off-Broadway production and followed with a bit part in his Broadway debut in production, A Cook for Mr. General (1961).
-In 1962, he appeared in Rabbit Run Theatre's summer stock production of Write Me a Murder in Madison, Ohio and served as an assistant director to Ulu Grosbard on The Days and Nights of Beebee Fenstermaker at off-Broadway's Sheridan Square Playhouse.
+Hoffman studied at the Actors Studio and became a dedicated method actor.
+In 1960, Hoffman was cast in a role in an off-Broadway production and followed with a bit part in his Broadway debut in production, A Cook for Mr. General (1961).
+In 1962, he appeared in Rabbit Run Theatre's summer stock production of Write Me a Murder in Madison, Ohio and served as an assistant director to Ulu Grosbard on The Days and Nights of BeeBee Fenstermaker at off-Broadway's Sheridan Square Playhouse.
 In 1964, Hoffman appeared in Three Men on a Horse at Princeton's McCarter Theatre and in 1965, in off-Broadway's Harry, Noon and Night with Joel Grey.
 On June 23, 1965, he played Mendy in a practice run of Philip Roth's abandoned off-Broadway play The Nice Jewish Boy, directed by Gene Saks and co-starring Melinda Dillon.
 Grosbard and Hoffman reunited for a 1965 recording of Death of a Salesman starring Lee J. Cobb and Mildred Dunnock, with Hoffman playing Bernard.
 He was assistant director for Grosbard's 1965 off-Broadway production of A View from the Bridge starring Robert Duvall and Jon Voight, and in late 1965 stage-managed and appeared in Grosbard's The Subject Was Roses on Broadway.
 Hoffman's "sharply outlined and vividly colored" performance in off-Broadway's The Journey of the Fifth Horse in April 1966 was followed by another critical success in the play Eh?, by Henry Livings, which had its U.S. premiere at the Circle in the Square Theatre on October 16, 1966.
-Sidney W. Pink, a producer and 3D-movie pioneer, discovered Hoffman in one of his off-Broadway roles and cast him in Madigan's Millions.
-Through the early and mid-1960s, Hoffman made appearances in television shows and movies, including Naked City, The Defenders and Hallmark Hall of Fame.
+Sidney W. Pink, a producer and 3D-film pioneer, discovered Hoffman in one of his off-Broadway roles and cast him in Madigan's Millions.
+Through the early and mid-1960s, Hoffman made appearances in television shows and films, including Naked City, The Defenders, and Hallmark Hall of Fame.

 Hoffman starred in the 1966 off-Broadway play Eh?, for which he received a Drama Desk Award.
-He made his film debut in The Tiger Makes Out in 1967, alongside Eli Wallach.
-In 1967, immediately after wrapping up principal filming on The Tiger Makes Out, Hoffman flew from New York City to Fargo, North Dakota, where he directed productions of William Gibson's Two for the Seesaw and William Saroyan's The Time of Your Life for the Fargo-Moorhead Community Theatre.
-The $1,000 he received for the eight-week contract was all he had to hold him over until the funds from the movie materialized.
+He made his film debut in The Tiger Makes Out alongside Eli Wallach in 1967.
+That sane year, immediately after wrapping up principal filming on The Tiger Makes Out, Hoffman travelled from New York City to Fargo, North Dakota, where he directed productions of William Gibson's Two for the Seesaw and William Saroyan's The Time of Your Life for the Fargo-Moorhead Community Theatre.
+The $1,000 he received for the eight-week contract was all he had to hold him over until the funds from the film materialized.